sethmerck/Customer_Brand_Sentiment/README.md

 **Tech used:** Python libraries - BeautifulSoup, Pandas, Matplotlib, scikit-learn

 Scraped comments from product listings and aggregated comments by brand.
 Used scikit-learn to perform sentiment analysis on comments.
 Each brand was given a score between 0 and 1 (0 being completely negative and 1 being completely positive) based on amount of positive and negative comments.

+Brand names in figure are altered to preserve anonymity.